ambonvik/cimba/docs/background.rst

 hurry, there is a polymorphic function (really just a pointer to the appropriate function) for how to do that for a particular kind of resource.

-We claim that object-oriented programming in C17 is not particularly difficult, and in may require *less* pro forma boilerplate code than a language supporting and enforcing the object-orientation as part of the formal language definition.
+We claim that object-oriented programming in C17 is not particularly difficult, and may require *less* pro forma boilerplate code than using a language supporting and enforcing the object-orientation as part of the formal language definition.

 Events and the Event Queue